gocardless/angularjs-style-guide/README.md

 ## Introduction

-This style guide addresses four things: High-level Goals; Directory and File Structure; Parts of Angular; and General Patterns and Anti-patterns.
+This style guide addresses four areas: High-level Goals; Directory and File Structure; Parts of Angular; and General Patterns and Anti-patterns.

 High-level Goals are those that guide low-level decision making.

 Directory and File Structure addresses the way we organise our code and why.

 Parts of Angular addresses the core parts of AngularJS — routes, directives, controllers, modules, and templates.
-For each part we state the patterns we use, demonstrate their implementation, and highlight common patterns and anti-patterns specific to that part.

 General Patterns and Anti-patterns addresses those that do not pertain to a specific part, but instead to the application at large.